Amrish Puri

-Amrish Puri (22 June 1932 – 12 January 2005) was an Indian actor, who was one of the most notable and important figures in Indian cinema and Theatre.
-He acted in more than 450 films, established himself as one of the most popular actors in Indian Cinema.
-Puri is remembered for playing various roles in variety of film genres, specially iconic villainous roles in Hindi Cinema, as well as International Cinema.
-He reigned supreme in villainous roles in the 1980s and 1990s, his dominating screen presence and distinctive deep voice made him stand out amongst the other villains of the day.
-Puri was active in both, art cinema such as in some of Shyam Benegal and Govind Nihalani's films and mainly in mainstream cinema.
-Puri won three Filmfare Awards for Best Supporting Actor in eight nominations.
+Amrish Puri (22 June 1932 – 12 January 2005) was an Indian actor, who was one of the most notable and important figures in Indian cinema and theatre.
+He acted in more than 450 films, and established himself as one of the greatest and iconic actors in Indian cinema.
+Puri was known for his acting versatility but his villainous roles earned him more recognition.
+In 1980s and 1990s, he received appreciation for his screen presence and distinctive voice.
+Puri also worked in art cinema.
+He won three Filmfare Awards for Best Supporting Actor in eight nominations.
 He also holds most Filmfare Award for Best Villain nominations.